Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

     - Navigation presents log in and REGISTER links when not signed in which is expected.
     - If an un-registered user clicks either one of the links within the "no skills" messages, they are re-directed to the log-in screen.

+- Skills is displayed as the active tab within the showcase view as intended.
+- If there are no skills attached for either skill type within the folio, a message is presented for each skill type respectively to the user encouraging them to attach skills to the folio currently being viewed.
+- When skills are attached to the folio, they are presented simply as a header title and paragraph body which is segregated from other skills with the horizontal line as expected.
+- Two columns on desktop screens slowly transition to a single column for mobile screens as expected.

 ##### Profile Page

 - Authenticated
     - Navigation presents return to suite and LOG OUT links when signed in which is the expected behaviour.
     - If the user logged in is not the author of the currently published and viewed folio, clicking the link that appears in the "no projects are attached to this folio" message directs the user to the select folio page and informs them via a message that they cannot interact with folios that are not their own.
+This is also the case for the "add one here" links that appear when current project & future goal data has not been inserted within the folio profile.
+    - If the user logged in is the author of the folio & logged in, the "add on here" links direct them to edit folio profile page within the suite as expected.

 - Not authenticated
     - Navigation presents log in and REGISTER links when not signed in which is expected.
     - If an un-registered user clicks the link within the "no projects" message, they are re-directed to the log-in screen.
     - If an un-registered user clicks any of the "add one here" links for information that's not given within the folio, they're re-directed to the log in page.

+- Profile is displayed as the active tab within the showcase view as intended.
+- If there are no profile snippets attached to the folio, a message is presented to the user encouraging them to attach profiles to the folio currently being viewed.
+- Provided a link has been provided, the current project link re-directs the user to the intended destination which is the expected behaviour.

 ##### Contact Page